 Grab the TWO Freebies and my Procedure Assessment.

 This is one of my favorites.
-Not only are you getting the chance to see if students understand what you expect, but you learn your personalities.
+Not only are you getting the chance to see if students understand what you expect, but you learn about personalities.
 Who is shy, who loves the stage, and who loves to be right first.
 This is a great start to your school day or wrap up activity at the end of the day.
 I take each of the procedures we have learned and put them in a box, bag, or cup (basically whatever material I have handy at the time).
 I will have students come up, grab a procedure, and act it out.
 You know students will start calling out answers and this is a great opportunity to remind them of your expectations for answering questions when you are in a whole group.
-You can access the charade cards here.
+You can access the charade cards in the subscribe box above.

 2. Teacher Model